UAV-Centre-ITC/M2H/README.md

 The node subscribes to the RGB stream and publishes semantically-colored segmentation maps and depth images.
 Remap the topics in the launch file or via command-line arguments to match your setup.

 Use `model_variant:=lightweight` to run the smaller M2H head when GPU budget is limited.

+## Sample Data
+A zipped ROS bag covering the 2nd-floor loop of the old ITC building can be downloaded from [this SURFdrive link](https://surfdrive.surf.nl/s/baJM4fj3DaWwg3T).
+Download and unzip the archive to obtain the bag file, then replay it with your preferred launch configuration to verify the pipeline end-to-end.

 ## Parameters
 | Name | Default | Description |